yagrawal24/recipe-parsing-conversational-bot-337/README.md

 ### Rasa Instructions:

-#### You will need to keep 3 terminals open to avoid errors that different systems experience
+#### You will need to keep two terminals open to avoid errors that different systems experience
+ 1. rasa validate
- 1. First Terminal: rasa train (only if /models folder is empty)
+ 2. rasa train (only if /models folder is empty)
+ 3. rasa test
- 2. Second Terminal: rasa run actions
+ 4. First Terminal: rasa run actions
- 3. Third Terminal: rasa shell
+ 5. Second Terminal: rasa shell

 #### Inside of "rasa shell"
 - Say "Hello"